 A dislocation can cause other problems even if the bone pops back into place.

-- If the dislocation was due to a preexisting malalignment, the knee may dislocate again.
+- If the dislocation was due to weak thigh muscles or a problem with the alignment or structure of the knee bones, the knee may dislocate again.

 - Ligaments, tendons, muscles, and cartilage in or around the joint may stretch or tear.